aframevr/aframe/docs/core/scene.md

 ## Running Content Scripts on the Scene

-The recommended way is to write a component.
-When a component initializes, it is ensured that everything is attached and ready:
+The recommended way is to write a component, and attach it to the scene element.
+The scene and its children will be initialized before this component.

 ```js
 AFRAME.registerComponent('do-something', {